 Option 66 (TFTP Server)

-This option is used to carry the IP address or hostname.
+This option is used to carry the IP address or hostname of a TFTP server.